-ZoogVPN was founded by Zoog Services Ltd. four years ago on the Isle Of Man in the UK.
+ZoogVPN was founded by Zoog Services Ltd. six years ago on the Isle Of Man in the UK.

 They claim to be lightning fast, secure, and private.
 They also claim to work on Netflix.

 But almost every single other VPN service we’ve reviewed makes those claims, too.